nanoframework/nf-interpreter/README.md

 ## Code of Conduct

-This project has adopted the code of conduct defined by the [Contributor Covenant](CODE_OF_CONDUCT.md) to clarify expected behavior in our community.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

+### .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).